William Hozier, 1st Baron Newlands: Background

 Hozier was the son of James Hozier, of Mauldslie Castle and Newlands, Lanarkshire, and Catherine Margaret, daughter of Sir William Feilden, 1st Baronet.
-Sir Henry Montague Hozier, father of Clementine Churchill, was his younger brother.
+Sir Henry Montague Hozier, legal father of Clementine Churchill, was his younger brother.

 Career

 Hozier served in the Royal Scots Greys and achieved the rank of lieutenant.
-He later became a Captain in the Lanarkshire Regiment and a Lieutenant-Colonel in the 4th Battalion of the Lanarkshire Rifle Volunteers and the Auxiliary Forces.
-He was a Director of Caledonian Railway Company as well as a Justice of the Peace for Glasgow and Argyll, a Deputy Lieutenant of Glasgow and Vice-Lord-Lieutenant of Lanarkshire.
-He was created a Baronet, of Newlands and Mauldslie in the County of Lanark, in 1890 and raised to the peerage as Baron Newlands, of Newlands and Barrowfield in the County of the City of Glasgow and of Mauldslie Castle in the County of Lanark, in 1898.
+He later became a captain in the Lanarkshire Regiment and a lieutenant-colonel in the 4th Battalion of the Lanarkshire Rifle Volunteers and the Auxiliary Forces.
+He was a director of Caledonian Railway Company as well as a justice of the peace for Glasgow and Argyll, a deputy lieutenant of Glasgow and vice-Lord-Lieutenant of Lanarkshire.
+He was created a Baronet, of Newlands and Mauldslie in the County of Lanark, in 1890 and raised to the peerage as Baron Newlands, of Newlands and Barrowfield in the county of the city of Glasgow and of Mauldslie Castle in the County of Lanark, in 1898.
 He is only recorded to have spoken once in the House of Lords, in June 1901.